Iris kashmiriana: Uses

 Iris kashmiriana has been used as a medicinal plant in folk medicine.

 Normally, just the rhizome has been used, but the whole plant has also been used.
 The rhizome is peeled and dried, then it is grind into powder and can be mixed with oil to make a paste.
-The paste along with common salt is applied for rheumatism, or applied externally for joints pain, and is also applied on inflammatory skin disease and on wounds for desired results.
+The paste along with common salt is applied for rheumatism, or applied externally for joint pain.
 In the Bandipora area, the dried rhizome was used to treat eczma and respiratory problems.

 It was also used to treat asthma, cancer, inflammation, liver and uterine diseases.
 It is medically important due to the pharmacologically active compounds (within the rhizome) including quinones, triterpenoids, flavonoids, isoflavonoids and stilbene glycosides.
+Also isoflavones have been isolated from the rhizomes.

 It can also treat animal ailments.
-A mixture of the rhizome powder, water and jaggery, or sugar, then formed into semi solid balls (and called 'Gullah'), they are given to cattle, as tonic against general body weakness.
 The plant can also be used to treat hepatic disorders and dropsy in cattle.
+Also, farmers of Jammu and Kashmir serve grinded Iris kashmiriana and jaggery to enhance milk yield.
+It is also a natural antiparasitic, in vitro and in vivo anthelmintic activities of methanol and aqueous extracts of Iris kashmiriana rhizome were used against gastrointestinal nematodes of sheep, such as Haemonchus contortus.

-The organic matter digestibilities and chemical composition of livestock fodder growing in the Kashmir valley, India have been tabulated.
+The organic matter digestibility and chemical composition of livestock fodder growing in the Kashmir valley, India have been tabulated.
 Other species used also include: Phragmites australis, Nymphoides peltata, Echinochloa crus-galli, Cyperus rotundus, Panicum antidotale and Iris kashmiriana.

 The rhizome was also used as a rodent repellent.